-During the past decades, customer demand has grown to become more specific than ever before.
-It’s all about catering to different needs and tastes.
-Just think about the shelves at your local supermarket – I bet there are plenty more products to choose from than, say, 20 years ago.
+Customer demand has grown during the past decades to become more specific than ever before.
+It’s all about product manufacturers catering to different needs and tastes of consumers.
+Just think about the shelves at your local supermarket – there are plenty more products to choose from than, say, 20 years ago.

 The same can be seen in business-to-business as companies are now looking for fit-for-purpose solutions that do exactly what they need them to do efficiently without bells and whistles they don’t need.
 But the thing is that for some, those bells and whistles are exactly what they need, so manufacturers have to be able to meet a multitude of different needs.
 And that’s not easy.

-Back in 2012, John Deere built, on average, only 1,5 machines with the same configuration while they delivered in total more than 7 800 unique variants.
-That’s a huge challenge to design and manage a product portfolio to support such a scenario.
-For many manufacturers, the solution is to invest in the development of modular and configurable products that can be quickly configured to order based on customer’s needs.
+Back in 2012, John Deere built, on average only 1,5 machines with the same configuration while they delivered in total more than 7 800 unique variants.
+It’s a huge challenge to design and manage a product portfolio to support such a scenario.
+The solution is to invest in the development of modular and configurable products that can be quickly configured to order based on customer’s needs.
 To answer even more specific needs manufacturers quite often provide engineer to order services in order to deliver a customized solution that fulfills the exact customer needs.
-Configure-to-order (CTO) and engineer-to-order (ETO) are great ways to manage product complexity, yet efficiently deliver product specification to manufacturing.
+Configure-to-order (CTO) and engineer-to-order (ETO) are great ways to manage product complexity.

 Closed-loop change between engineering and manufacturing